-Here’s the thing, this beer cocktail, at first sight when you see or hear what the ingredients are in making a true Mexican Michelada you may do what most everyone does that has never had a Michelada, turn there heads almost in digust or like Scooby Doo does when he is in shock with what Shaggy wants to do! 🙂
+Here’s the thing, this beer cocktail, at first sight or maybe when you hear what the ingredients are, you may do what most everyone does that has never had a Michelada; turn their heads almost in disgust or do the Scooby Doo!
+You know when he is in shock with what Shaggy wants to do! 🙂

-There is one thing that I will forewarn you about is that for this drink you add Tajin to the drink itself but also traditionally the rim of the glass and if you’re not like me that uses a straw (yes in Mexico they serve this drink with a straw!) you will get a good bit of tajin in your mouth when you drink it!
-It’s like the salt that’s added to the glass rim of a Margarita.
+There is one thing that I will say to you.
+Tajin is added to the rim of the glass and if you’re not like me that uses a straw (yes in Mexico they serve this drink with a straw!) you will get a good bit of tajin in your mouth when you drink it!
+Some love it, some hate it.
+It’s like the salt that’s added to the glass rim of a margarita.
 So I suggest you try it both ways if you prefer not to use a straw and see what you like the best.
-Another alternative in to rim the glass with sea salt or regular salt or not anything!
+Another alternative is to rim the glass with sea salt or do not add anything.

-- 1(12 oz) Mexican beer (like Montejo, Dos XX, Modelo, Corona)
+- 1 12 oz Mexican beer (like Montejo, Dos XX, Modelo, Corona)

-- worcestershire sauce (a couple of dashes)
+- 1-2 worcestershire sauce dashes

 - ice cubes

-|On a plate and combine some tajin and salt or just salt if you prefer.
-Rim the glass of a tall beer mug or glass with lime and flip mug or glass over on plate to cover with tajin and salt.|
+- Rim the glass of a tall beer mug with lime and flip mug over on plate to cover with the Tajin and salt.

 - Add ice cubes and finally the beer.
-Stir all together and serve immediately with or without a straw (some people do not like the taste of the tajin all over there lips).
-Do not allow the beer to water down from ice.
+Stir all together and serve immediately with or without a straw (some people do not like the taste of the Tajin on their lips)Note: Do not allow the beer to water down from ice.
 Not so good!

 Are you going to make a mexican michelada this weekend?